(keep reading to learn what happened)

 The spies ask for a Guinness for drinks, but it is served warm.

-Jon goes into The Hammer to talk to Mitch and Chris.
+Soon after, Jon Taffer goes into The Hammer to talk to Mitch and Chris.

 He finds out Chris is the majority shareholder and that The Hammer only has a few months left before they have to close.